zyedidia/generic/rope/README.md

 func (n *Node[V]) SplitAt(i int) (*Node[V], *Node[V])
 ```

-SplitAt splits the node at the given index and returns two new ropes corresponding to the left and right portions of the split\.
+SplitAt splits the node at the given index and returns two new ropes corresponding to the left and right portions of the split.

 ### func \(\*Node\[V\]\) [Value](<https://github.com/zyedidia/generic/blob/master/rope/rope.go#L95>)